tallaxes/mseemann.github.io/_posts/2016-06-02-setup-angular-2-app-part-3.markdown

 To run this task during the Travis-CI build we need to make sure that `git` commands during the build have access to our GitHub repository.
 There are a lot of ways to achieve this.
 I'll present here a simple straight forward way to solve this problem.

 First of all we need an access token for our GitHub project.
 An access token can be created from your profile/settings page ([https://github.com/settings/tokens](https://github.com/settings/tokens){:target="_blank"}).
-This token needs to be set as an environment variable `github_token` for our Travic-CI project.
+This token needs to be set as an environment variable `github_token` for our Travis-CI project.

 After that we must create a `.netrc` file in the users home directory and tell the system that it should use a specific username and password for any access to github.com.
 The script will be: